The disc trick (and some other cute moves)

 6. Handling the general case (the singular nucleus).
 We now finish the proof by showing that whenever there exists a biholomorphism , then either we can show that has to map zero to zero, or we can show that there exist discs and , such that , in which case we can apply the disc trick and find another biholomorphism , such that is zero preserving.

-Now, is a biholomorphism, then it maps to (if one of them exists), and hence it maps onto .
+Now, is a biholomorphism, then it maps onto (if one of them exists), and hence it maps onto .
 If then we are done, because then , and we must have that .

-Otherwise, maps the ball onto the ball . they must be of the same positive dimension, and so is essentially an automorphism of a ball .
-But for any automorphism of , there exists a disc which it mapped onto another disc .
+Otherwise, maps the ball onto the ball .
+They must be of the same positive dimension, and so is essentially an automorphism of a ball .
+But for any automorphism of , there exists a disc which it mapped onto another disc (indeed, up to a unitary an automorphism has the form , which preserves the disc obtained as the span of intersect the ball).
 Thus, we can apply the disc trick, and we are done.

 3. An application

-Theorem B: The group of unitaries is a maximal subsemigroup of the group of conformal automorphisms of the unit ball.
+Theorem B: The group of unitaries is a maximal subgroup of the group of conformal automorphisms of the unit ball.
+In fact, it is a maxial subsemigroup.

 Proof: If I’ll have time I’ll do this in the talk, but it looks like it’s going to take enough time.
 So.
 Exercise!
 You have to prove that every (not necessarily closed) semigroup of which contains is all of .
 If you don’t feel like solving the exercise, you can find the proof in Hartz’s paper which I link to below.